Bielik20/ng-lazy-forms/README.md

 </div>
 ```

-This template also uses `lazyForm` directive to define container for `lazy-selector` which in this cases renders previously created `AddressControlComponent`.
+This template also uses `lazyForm` directive to define a container for `lazy-selector` which in this cases renders previously created `AddressControlComponent`.

 Now, add newly created Control to `LazyControlsModule`: